marechalg/blackjack/README.md

 ---

-Saddle up, play a hand, and may the luck of the Wild West be with you!
+Saddle up, play a hand, and may the luck of the Wild West be with you !